Jhdezj/MC-project7/README.md

 Using bootstrap

 ## Microverse HTML/CSS project 7
 This project consists of replicating [The Newsweek ](https://www.newsweek.com/) front page layout.
+(Note: there may be some differences compared to the original as the site keeps updating everyday)